NeuroJSON/jsnirf/JSNIRF_specification.md

 The purpose of this document is to

-- define a 1-to-1 mapping between the existing SNRIF data structures to a JSON/UBJSON-based flexible data structure to allow lossless conversion from HDF5 data to JSON/UBJSON data
+- define a 1-to-1 mapping between the existing SNIRF data structures to a JSON/UBJSON-based flexible data structure to allow lossless conversion from HDF5 data to JSON/UBJSON data
 - demonstrate a set of flexible mechanisms to extend the capability of the